Percentage Discount Break-Even Calculator: Know Your Numbers Before You Discount

-Find out if your discount will actually make money.
-Enter your margin and discount percentage to see how many extra sales you need just to break even.
+Find out if your percentage discount will actually make money.
+Enter your margin and discount rate to see how many extra sales you need to break even on your % off promotion.

 Key Takeaways